ikt32/GTAVManualTransmission/doc/README.md

 # Steering Wheel Support for GTA V
 Enjoy the open world of Grand Theft Auto V with your steering wheel!
-Force feedback is enabled, so you can feel how each vehicle is different, and of course how the various roads and surfaces feel.
+Force feedback is supported, so you can feel how each vehicle is different, and of course how the various roads and surfaces feel.

 Support is enabled in two varieties - with the game's automatic transmission